WanFaruqJazli/Year1-Sem1-Coursework/SECP1513-TIS/Project : Design Thinking /README.md

 ---

 ## 📌 Project Summary: UniFlow
-For this project, we tackled a common struggle at the UTM cafeteria which is the lack of seats during peak hours and the alarming amount of food waste.
-We developed **UniFlow**, a smart application designed to smooth out the cafeteria experience.
+For this project, we tackled a common struggle at the UTM cafeteria.
+We focused on the lack of seats during peak hours and the alarming amount of food waste.
+To solve this, we developed **UniFlow**, a smart application designed to smooth out the cafeteria experience.

 * **The Problem**
     We found that students were stressed out trying to find seats between 1 PM and 2 PM.
 On top of that, cafe owners were losing money because of food waste and inefficient crowd management.

 * **Our Solution**
     We followed the Design Thinking process (Empathize, Define, Ideate, Prototype, Test) to create a comprehensive system.
 We interviewed students and staff to really understand their pain points before writing a single line of code.

 ## 🔑 Key Features